CU-SRL/docs/src/avionics/hardware/currentprojects/testingboard/testingboardrequirements.md

 ## Other ICs

+There must be a GPS receiver module that can be added to the board.

 There must be a CAN bus transceiver.
 This must be broken out into a connector.

 Microcontroller must be broken out for the programming connector.